dsteves28/CyberSecurity-Bootcamp/21. Digital Forensics/README.md

 # Evidence Relating to Defacement of Museum Art

-This sub-section provides details regarding the evidence found as it relates to the defacement of museum art.

                     (* Indicates which evidence this is connected to.)